mecha-cms/mecha/README.md

  - Renamed `Cache::expire()` to `Cache::stale()` for more semantic method naming (#84)
  - Fixed double encode on HTML attribute’s value caused by the `HTML` class (#85)
  - Added `X-Requested-With` header field to `fetch()` with default value set to `CURL` to let the client to know that the request is not came from a normal web browser (#86)
+ - Removed automatic paragraph tags in page description data for consistency with other page data such as the title data.
+If I had to be consistent, when the description data is required to be wrapped in paragraph tags, then the title data should also be wrapped in heading tags.
+But it doesn’t (#87)

 ### 2.2.2